You’ve already served your country, now let us serve you.

 - Death Pension Program

 These programs may be available for surviving spouses.
 Both programs have specific criteria.
-Please contact a County
+Please contact a county Veteran Services officer for detailed information.

-- They have a service-connected disability rated 20% or more;
+- They have a service-connected disability rated 20 percent or more;

-- They have a service-connected disability rated at 10% that results in a serious employment handicap that
+- They have a service-connected disability rated at 10 percent that results in a serious employment handicap that necessitate vocational rehabilitation

 - Burial in a National Cemetery